-The mayor shall appoint the hearing examiner, subject to confirmation by the council, for a maximum of one year.
+The mayor shall appoint the hearing examiner, subject to confirmation by the council.
 The mayor may also appoint deputy examiners or examiners pro tem in the event of the examiner's absence or inability to act.
 The town may terminate the agreement for hearing examiner services at any time with 30 days' notice.